-Basic earnings per share for the discontinued operations is HK0.16 cent per share (2011: loss per share of HK 0.48 cent per share), which is computed based on the profit for the year from the discontinued operations of HK\$11,884,000 (2011: loss of HK\$8,699,000) and the denominators detailed above for the basic and diluted earnings (loss) per share from continuing and discontinued operations.
+Basic earnings per share for the discontinued operations for the year ended 31 March 2012 was HK0.16 cent per share, which is computed based on the profit for the year from the discontinued operations of HK\$11,884,000 and the denominators detailed above for the basic and diluted earnings per share from continuing and discontinued operations.

-16. PROPERTY, PLANT AND EQUIPMENT
+17. PROPERTY, PLANT AND EQUIPMENT